 Once you've uploaded your theme, it's time to make it your own.
 While all of your products, collections, pages, and navigation will be configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
-You'll access it by navigating to Online Store > Themes and then clicking the purple Customize button at the top right of your screen.
+You'll access it by navigating to Online Store > Themes and then clicking the Customize button beside the theme.

-You'll see that the theme editor is divided into two tabs: Sections and General settings.
-We'll cover each in detail below, but here's the Coles Notes.
+Once inside, you can see that the theme editor is divided into two tabs: Sections and Theme settings.

-The Sections tab contains all of the sections that are available to you in Editions.
-Essentially, sections are the building blocks of your store, allowing you to assemble pages from customizable, re-orderable components.
+The Sections tab contains all of the sections that are available to you in Atlantic.
+Essentially, sections are the building blocks of your store, allowing you to assemble pages from customizable, moveable components.
 You can add, remove, and reorder sections, as well as access the customization features for each from the Sections tab.

-The General settings tab lets you make global changes to the look of your store, including typography, text and background color, as well as links to your social media accounts.
+The Theme settings tab lets you make global changes to the look of your store, through settings such as Typography, Colors, and Social media.

-Most of the time you spend in the theme editor will be on either the Sections or General settings pages.
-There are, however, a few lesser-known areas and shortcuts that can be super helpful as you're building your store.
-Here's what you need to know:
+Most of the time you spend in the theme editor will be on either the Sections or Theme settings.
+There are a few other helpful tools to note, as well.

-If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code under Edit code.
+If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code by selecting Edit code.
 If not, our support team will be more than happy to put you in touch with someone who is.

-Finally, Edit languages lets you both change the language of your theme and checkout as well as customize the wording that is used throughout your store.
+Finally, Edit languages lets you both change the language of your theme and checkout, as well as customize the terminology that is used throughout your store.

 Above the right-side preview, you can change the device view.
 This allows you to get a sense of how your store appears in mobile (left), desktop with settings sidebar (center), and full-window desktop (right).